HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/2024-08-13-Python-List-and-Tuple.md

 More ways to slice list can be found in GeeksforGeeks blog[^5].

-## Copy a list
+## Copy a list: `[:]`, `copy` method, and equal sign

-To copy a list, we can make a slice that includes the entire original list by omitting the first index and the second index (`[:]`), and at this point we have two separate lists:
+To copy a list, we can make a slice that includes the entire original list by omitting the first index and the second index, i.e. `[:]`, and at this point we have two separate lists:

 ```python